 Margaret Hasse’s five collections of lyric poems are grounded in the prairies and towns of the Midwest.
 Her poetry has been published in unusual community locations, such as in the sidewalks and on metro transit in Saint Paul.
 As a teaching poet, she’s conducted residencies in schools and communities statewide, taught in prisons, offered workshops, and been a mentor to other poets.
-Her work has won many awards, such as from the MN State Arts Board and the National Endowment for the Arts.Read More
+Her work has won many awards, such as from the Minnesota State Arts Board and the National Endowment for the Arts.Read More

-Professor Duchess Harris was a Mellon Mays Fellow at the University of Pennsylvania.
-She graduated in 1991 with a degree in American History.
-Six years later, she earned a Ph.D. in American Studies from the University of Minnesota.
-She did postdoctoral fellowships at the Institute on Race and Poverty at the University of Minnesota Law School and at the Womanist Studies Consortium at the University of Georgia.
+Duchess Harris was a Mellon Mays Fellow at the University of Pennsylvania where she graduated with a degree in American History.
+She earned a Ph.D. in American Studies from the University of Minnesota and did postdoctoral fellowships at the Institute on Race and Poverty at the University of Minnesota Law School and at the Womanist Studies Consortium at the University of Georgia.
 In 1998, Harris joined the faculty at Macalester College.
-In 2007 she decided that attending law school would allow her to expand the scope of her scholarship even further.
-In 2008, she was the only law student in the country chosen to be an Associate Editor for Litigation News, the American Bar Association Section’s quarterly flagship publication.
-In 2009, she won a $96,000 fellowship from the Bush Leadership Program, which encourages their recipients to create positive change in their communities.
+In 2007 she attended law school to expand the scope of her scholarship, and in 2008, she was chosen to be an Associate Editor for Litigation News, the American Bar Association Section’s flagship publication.
+In 2009, she won a $96,000 fellowship from the Bush Leadership Program which encourages recipients to create positive change in their communities.
 In 2010, she became the first Editor-in-Chief of Law Raza Journal, an interactive on-line race and the law journal.
 Harris is a scholar of Contemporary African American History and Political Theory.
 She earned a Juris Doctorate in 2011, and has an expertise in Civil Rights Law.
 In 2015, The Minnesota Association of Black Lawyers chose her to receive “The Profiles in Courage Award.”

 Marisha Chamberlain is a multi-genre writer.
-Her debut novel, The Rose Variations, was published by Soho Press and favorably reviewed by the New York Times.
+Her debut novel, The Rose Variations, was favorably reviewed by the New York Times.
 Her play, Scheherazade, won the Dramatists Guild/CBS National Award, and in screenplay version, played on public television across the country.
 Her plays, available through Playscripts, Inc, have been staged all over the world.
 The World Beloved, her collaboration with composer Carol Barnett, out on CD on the Clarion label, is widely performed.
 Their collaboration, Mortals & Angels, premiered at Carnegie Hall in 2016.
 Chamberlain has held fellowships from the National Endowment for the Arts, the Rockefeller Foundation, the Bush Foundation, the Jerome Foundation and the McKnight Foundation.
 She’s been artist in residence at MacDowell, the Anderson Center, and the Rockefeller Retreat Center in Bellagio, Italy.
-She has taught at Carleton College, Macalester College and in the writing program at the University of Minnesota.Read More
+She has taught at Carleton College, Macalester College, and in the writing program at the University of Minnesota.Read More

 Greg Brick, Ph.D., was employed as a hydrogeologist and has taught geology at local colleges and universities.
 He has published nearly 200 articles about caves and was the recipient of the 2005 Cave History Award from the National Speleological Society.
 His first book, Iowa Underground: A Guide to the State’s Subterranean Treasures, was published in 2004.
 His second book, Subterranean Twin Cities, won an award from the American Institute of Architects, and his third book, Minnesota Caves: History and Lore, was nominated for the Minnesota Book Awards.
 His work has been featured in National Geographic Adventure magazine as well as on the History Channel.
 He has led guided tours of caves for the Minnesota Historical Society and the University of Minnesota College of Continuing Education.Read More